klajkor/coding_style_guides/embedded_c/coding_style_guide.rst

 ------------------

 * All public facing header files should have preprocessor guards.
-* A pragma is preferred
+* A pragma is preferred:

 .. code-block::

     #pragma once

-* over the following pattern
+* over the following pattern:

 .. code-block::